bfox9900/CAMEL99-ITC/README.md

 configuration is 9600,8,n,1, hardware handshake.
 - A word VTYPE ( $addr len VDPaddr -- ) is part of the CAMEL99T to allow simple printing to the VDP screen at a screen address. (no protection!)
-- Libary file call XONXOFF.FTH vectors EMIT to provide this protocol
+- Library file call XONXOFF.FTH vectors EMIT to provide XON/XOFF protocol
-- File VT100 can be included to provide cursor control.
+- File VT100 can be included to provide cursor control for a VT100 terminal.